 That’s why catering to these requirements is not only necessary to meet VISA’s new standards, but will help to keep down chargebacks and build goodwill with customers from their first interaction.

 Over the course of an introductory trial or promotion, the subscriber must repeatedly be provided with the following points:

 This is shared across the following emails and transaction receipts:

-The other subscription emails, like the optional pre-billing notifications and recurring subscription receipts, are unaffected by these compliance changes.
+Other subscription emails such as the optional pre-billing notifications and recurring subscription receipts are unaffected by these compliance changes.

 The more detailed receipts and emails discussed on this page only relate to any subscription which:

 All other ‘regular’ subscriptions are exempt and will not show this additional information on emails & receipts, nor will we send non-trial subscriptions the additional emails, such as the enhanced notification or the initial transaction email.